msc-network/allmusic-scrape/README.md

 Run the executable from the command line with the flag -i ALBUM-ID

-Album ID is found at the end of the URL beginnign with 'mw'
+Album ID is found at the end of the URL beginning  with 'mw'

 e.g. on Linux